zurkin1/Yada/README.md

 	- Data is assumed to be in non-log space (scale).
 If the dataset maximum expression value is less than 50, we run anti-log on all expression values.
 - Yada performs a marker gene selection algorithm and therefore typically does not use all genes in the signature matrix.
 If this step is not needed a simple code change should comment the relevant lines.

-# Running Using Jupyter Notebook on Google Colab
+# Running Using Jupyter Notebook on Google Colab.
 - Browse to https://colab.research.google.com/.
 - Using the Github tab select https://github.com/zurkin1/Yada.git.
 - Open Yada.ipynb and follow instructions.